Chemical Waste Disposal

 Waste streams align with the broad classification under the dangerous good classification, but within these broad categories there are more specific waste streams as there are often incompatibilities within the dangerous good class; acids and alkaline materials being a prime example.
 Some frequently generated waste streams are listed below.
 However, these only cover the most common incompatibilities.

-Chemical wastes can be disposed of via Toxfree.
-While biological and cytotoxic waste is to be disposed of by Sterihealth.
-For further advice on classifying waste, contact your safety officer, supervisor or Toxfree directly on 1300 869 373.
+Chemical or hazardous wastes can be disposed of via Cleanaway Toxfree.
+While biological and cytotoxic waste is collected by Cleanaway Daniels.
+For further advice on classifying, safe handling and collection, contact your safety officer, supervisor or Cleanaway directly on 1300 66 77 87.

 Includes solvents such as acetone, ethanol and acetonitrile, mixtures and by-products from synthetic reactions.
 Sometimes, volatile solvents are mistakenly thought to be flammable.
 Refer to the SDS for verification.